sevkw/zoomcamp_de_project/week2_workflow_orchestration/README.md

 docker compose up -d
 ```

-### Terraform from Week1 Can be Used for This Week's Exerice
+### Terraform from Week1 Can be Used for This Week's Exercise
 This week's exercise involves extracting raw data from original source and save a copy to s3 bucket.
 Then reading the raw copy from s3 bucket and transform it.
 The transformed data will be uploaded to Amazon Redshift.

 Recall from Week 1's exercise, we have used Terraform to configure the resources we need.
 Therefore, before beginning this week's exericse, you can go into week1 folder and run `terraform apply` command inside the `terraform/` directory to start the service.